 Once you have met with your Accessibility Specialist and have been granted testing accommodations please proceed in following the below steps to request to write with Accessibility Services.

 You, your instructor, and Accessibility Services all work together to schedule and support your tests when you are using accommodations.
 Accommodated tests written on campus are booked through the Accessibility Services Portal for Students.
 If you have questions or require support in using the online Student Portal please contact us at firstname.lastname@example.org

 Step 1: Submit an online test request in the Accessibility Services Portal for Students for each test you intend to write in Accessibility Services.

 - If accommodations are required for any mid-term or quiz, the deadline to complete the online request is at least 5-business days before the date of the test.

-- If accommodations are required for final exams, the deadline to complete the online request is April 1, 2022.
+- If accommodations are required for final exams for the Summer 2022 semester, the deadline to complete the online request is Thursday, July 28, 2022.

 - Your instructor will receive notification of your request, and will note any specifications, restrictions or allowances (e.g., closed book, use of a cheat sheet, use of calculator) that you must adhere to when writing the test.